Dhrumil1808/ShoppingElf/README.md

 https://github.com/SJSU272LabS17/Project-Team-6/blob/master/shopping-elf/deployment/ImageProcessorCloud

-## EC2 instance IP on which services are deployed:
+## EC2 instance IP on which services are deployed which are called from Android:
 http://54.241.140.236